Basic Bossa Nova Phrases Summary

 Phrases With 2 Ternary Beat Groups

-Second and fourth (Partido Alto) phrase contain 2 ternary groups.
+Second and fourth (Partido Alto) phrases contain 2 ternary groups.
 The second phrase finishes with ternary group (position 7), while in Partido Alto second ternary group is placed on position 5 (or 6 in the variation).
 In both phrases first ternary group is on position 2 (or 3 in second phrase variation).
 That makes them quite similar and they can sometimes be used interchangeably.
-For easier comparison we'll summarize all basic phrases with 2 ternary beat groups we have described so far:
+For easier comparison we'll summarize all basic phrases with 2 ternary beat groups we have described so far.
+Variations of the single phrase are labeled as r: reversed, s: syncopated, rs: first reversed, then syncopated, sr: first syncopated, then reversed and srs: first syncopated, then reversed, then syncopated.

 It can also be seen that the more distant ternary groups are in the phrase the more syncopated the phrase feels.
 Because of it's odd number of beats the first ternary group effectively starts the syncopation, causing all subsequent played beats from binary groups to fall on the weak beats, until second ternary group resolves the syncopation by returning following binary group beats back to strong beats.